Is B&Q open today? These 126 branches are. Opening times plus Click & Collect and online delivery updates

 - Kitchen clearance deals at B&Q - microwaves, ovens, taps

+The retailer adds that it is "continuing to review the products offered at diy.com to ensure we get the balance right".

-B&Q’s Click & Collect service is still working, although it has been suspended at some stores.
-The range is apparently "limited", but we do know that it features a number of assorted plant bundles.
-If you use Click & Collect items can be picked up from an allocated parking zone at the store where your purchases will be brought to you or your car.
+If you use Click & Collect and the store is open then your order will be available for collection at the Click & Collect desk.
+If the store has not re-opened then your Click & Collect items can be picked up from an allocated parking zone at the store where your purchases will be brought to you or your car.

+Collections can be made between 8am and 5pm Monday to Saturday.
+Usual trading hours apply on Sunday.

 B&Q says that due to "extremely high demand" Click & Collect may take "up to three days."
 Please do not go to the store until B&Q contacts you to say your order is ready for collection.